peermaps/mixmap/readme.md

 You can call `.render()` whenever your state changes to get a new element.

+## map.resize(width, height)

+Resize an already-rendered map.
+If you are using a virtual DOM or a DOM diffing abstraction you can call `.render()` instead.

 ## map.regl

 Access the map's wrapped regl instance.